What is the Lowest Body Fat Percentage?

 Our total body weight is made up of fat mass and lean mass, such as water weight, bones, muscle, and organs.

-Fat loss means fat loss, not weight loss.
+When we talk about fat loss, for most people it means reducing body fat, rather than just losing weight.
 This is what we refer to and focus on when we talk about fat loss.
-We don’t really want to be focusing too much on weight loss, as there are a number of factors which contribute to our ever-changing weight and daily fluctuations.
+We don't really want to be focusing too much on weight loss, as there are a number of factors which contribute to our ever-changing weight and daily fluctuations.

 The key to improving your body composition is losing fat while building muscle, and here are some targeted ways you can do that.